pemue-git/pcb/WH-MDC05F3E5_comm/README.md

 # Assembly
 Necessary for the communication is an USB2serial converter (needed signals: 3.3 V, GND, RxD, TxD and __RTS__).
+The controller chip needs to be a [CP2102](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf) w/ __RTS__ pin.
 The baud rate needs to be set to [960 baud](https://forum.fhem.de/index.php/topic,80916.msg729625.html#msg729625).

 # Modification
 The schematic and board files are compatible with EAGLE v6.x.